oracle-livelabs/em-omc/mysql/oci-heatwave-monitoring/b-lab-one-database-management/dbm.md

 ## Introduction

-In this lab, you will explore Database Management for HeatWave MySQL DB System.
+In this lab, you will explore Database Management for HeatWave MySQL DB system.
 Database Management provides a single-pane-of-glass view of your fleet of cloud and on-premises databases in OCI, and enables you to detect issues.
 Here are some of the tasks you can perform using Database Management, which are categorized under database monitoring and management areas.

 Estimated time: 20 minutes